desh1993/RestaurantManagement/README.md

 # RESTAURANT MANAGEMENT SYSTEM

-FINAL YEAR PROJECT ECOMMERCE STORE
+FINAL YEAR PROJECT RESTAURANT MANAGEMENT SYSTEM

 1. Git clone it to htdocs(if on windows) and name the folder RestaurantManagementSystem (important to follow this name)